-(B) The fair value of performance rights granted has been provisionally calculated using the 5 day volume weighted average share price prior to 30 June 2012, and will be subsequently revised upon grant date.
+(B) The value of performance rights granted in the period is the fair value calculated using the 5 day volume weighted average share price prior to grant date.
+The fair value of performance rights granted to D Gordon had been provisionally calculated using the 5 day volume weighted average share price prior to 30 June 2012 (\$0.4288 per right), this was subsequently revised upon grant date (\$0.2853 per right) resulting in a decrease in the value calculated at 30 June 2012 in the amount of \$100,437.
 In accordance with Australian Accounting Standards the fair value is recognised over the service period which commenced prior to date of grant being 31 August 2012.
 The total value of the rights granted is included in the table above.
-This amount is allocated to remuneration over the vesting period (i.e. in period 12 March 2012 to 30 June 2015).
+This amount is allocated to remuneration over the vesting period.

 (C) The value of options exercised during the year is calculated as the market price of shares of the Company as at close of trading on the date the options were exercised after deducting the price paid to exercise the option.
+Options exercised by Mr R G Hill were not previously granted as remuneration.